kwdunaway/WGBS_Tools/README.md

 **adapter:** The adapter sequence for single end reads.
 This is used to trim reads that have adapter contamination.
 It may need to be changed if you are not using Illumina sequencing.

-**bs2_path:** The path for BS Seeker2 aligner.
-It is set assuming BS Seeker2 is in PATH.
+**bs2_path:** The path for BS-Seeker2 aligner.
+It is set assuming BS-Seeker2 is in PATH.
 You can change this to point to a specific instance of BS Seeker 2 or if you did not put it in PATH.

 The rest of the file contains genome specific information.
 You can have multiple genomes represented